What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 This is something you can do throughout the entire process.
 If one person in a couple has a condition, it's only natural the other partner is going to have unanswered questions and worries about it.
 You can do a lot to clear up your uncertainties by educating yourself on the issue.
 You can also get a better sense of where they're coming from, and what things are like from their end.

 You can do some reading to get an overall background on the situation.
 I think this site is a detailed resource on the social struggles people can go through, and how they can think about them.
 Everyone is different, so going through general information may not give you insight into every little thing your partner does or is going through, but it should help.
-If your husband has been diagnosed with Asperger's Syndrome, you can read some books and websites that describe the symptoms, and what it's like to live with the communication difficulties it causes.
+If your husband has been diagnosed as being on the autism spectrum, you can go through some books, websites, or videos that describe the symptoms, and what it's like to live with the communication difficulties it causes.
 You could also find firsthand accounts by people who have it themselves.
 If your partner is shy, you could check out books and sites on that.
 If they identify as an introvert, there are plenty of sources that describe what it's like to live in a world that's geared more towards more extroverted values.

 Ask yourself if there are any aspects of the issue you can address entirely on your own